Auto Insurance Glossary

 Arbitration

 Arbitration resolves disputes between a driver and their insurance company without going to court.
-This legally binding process typically costs less and moves faster than litigation.
+This legally binding process costs less and moves faster than litigation.
 A neutral third party makes the final decision about claim settlements.

 Assigned Risk